 Final oral dissertation exam

 The final oral dissertation examination will be conducted by the candidate’s Ph.D. committee.
 It consists of a presentation by the candidate followed by questions on the candidate's major and minor fields of work, as well as his/her thesis.
 The candidate should check in the Physics Academic Administration Office regarding the procedures of this examination.
+More information can be found on the graduate school site.
+(Upcoming PhD Dissertation Defense Announcements)

 There are detailed procedures and requirements for the submission of a thesis to the Graduate School.
 An updated version of these may be obtained from the Physics Academic Administration Office.
 Further information may be obtained from the Graduate School, Kirkwood Hall 111, 855-9343.